TomasBoda/agent-lang/thesis.md

 property_declaration:
     "property" identifier "=" expression ";"
 ```
-Below is an example of a `property` declaration that holds a random numeric value in each step of the simulation.
+Below is an example of a `property` declaration that holds a random numeric value between 5 and 10 in each step of the simulation.
 ```
 agent car 20 {
     property current_speed = random(5, 10);
 }
 ```
-However, what if we want to set the property to some initial value and use this property inside of itself to update its value?
+However, what if we want to set the property to some initial value and use this property's value in its own declaration?
 ```
 agent car 20 {
     property x = x + 1;
 }
 ```
 In the above example, it is not possible.
-The `x` property is incremented by 1 each step of the simulation, however, it is not set to any default value to start with.
+The `x` property is incremented by 1 in each step of the simulation, however, it is not set to any default value to start with.
 That is why AgentLang supports default property values.

 To declare a `property` with a default value, we use the following production rule.
 ```
 property_declaration:
     "property" identifier ":" expression "=" expression ";"
 ```
 The expression after the semicolon is used to initialise the `property` to some default value in the first step of the simulation.
-In each next step, the second expression is used to recalculate this value.
+In each next step, the second expression is used to recalculate its value.
 ```
 agent point {
     property x: 15 = x + 1;
     property y: 5 = y * 2;
 }
 ```
-A better example would be the one earlier with the car's current speed.
+A better example would be the earlier example with the car's current speed.
 We want the car to accelarate, so we increment its speed by one.
 ```
 agent car {
+    const initial_speed = 0;
-    property speed: 0 = speed + 1;
+    property speed: initial_speed = speed + 1;
 }
 ```
-In this way, the speed is set to 0 in the first step and is incremented by 1 in each following step, holding values 1, 2, 3, 4 and so on.
+In this way, the speed is set to 0 in the first step and is incremented by 1 in each following step, producing values 1, 2, 3, 4 and so on.

 However, this is not the only use case of default property values.
-Suppose an exaggerated example, where we have two properties, where each depends on the other.
+Suppose the following exaggerated example, where we have two properties, where each depends on the other.
 ```
 agent entity 1 {
     property a = b + 1;
     property b = a + 2;
 }
 ```
 This example would throw an error, since there is a cycle in the property declarations.
-In order to fix this, we need to assign a default value to one of the properties, which will be evaluated first, so that the other property can calculate its value based on the first property.
+In order to fix this, we need to assign a default value to one of the properties, so that the interpreter knows which property will be evaluated first, so that the other property can calculate its value based on the first property.
 ```
 agent entity 1 {
     property a = b + 1;
     property b: 0 = a + 2;
 }
 ```
-The above example would work, since at least one of the cyclic properties is assigned a default initial value.
-This topic, however, concerns the topological sorting mechanism implemented in the AgentLang's interpreter, which will be explained later in the thesis.
+The above example would work, since at least one of the properties is initialised with a default value.
+This topic, however, concerns the topological sorting mechanism implemented in the AgentLang's interpreter, which will be explained later in this paper.

 #### 2.3.3 Global Variables
-Apart from local agent property declarations, AgentLang supports the declaration of global variables which can be reused among all agent models as constant values.
+Apart from agent and property declarations, AgentLang supports the declaration of global variables which can be reused among all agent models as constant values.
 Global variables are always declared in the top-level program scope and the best practice is to declare them before all agent declarations.

 To declare a global variable, we use the following production rule.
 ```
 define_declaration:
     "define" identifier "=" expression ";"
 ```
-Below is an example of usage of the global variable declaration.
+Below is an example of usage of global variable declarations.
 ```
 define person_count = 120;
 define default_speed = 5;